What if I told you that finding ways to get more done is not only possible but can also help your business thrive?

 Step 2: Create templates

-As you track your time, you’ll notice regularly repeated tasks.
 Creating templates that can be re-used will save you a lot of time.
-Getting started on a task is often the hardest part and templates will get you past that hurdle.
+Getting started on a task is often the most challenging part, and templates will get you past that hurdle.

 Consider creating templates for: